 Over the years I was able to put all of my knowledge to use, built some ponds for myself and others.
 Rescued a few ponds from people who bought chemical products for instant “fixes” to their problems, not realizing that they were band-aids at best.
 When the problem would return, it would be much worse than before.
 Most of the time that problem was an algae bloom “Green Water”.
 Change a little water to remove some excess nutrients, and wait.
 That is all that is required, for the most part.

 In 2005, I was stationed in Al Asad, Iraq.
-The Chaplain took us to a place that was off limits to everyone except groups that were lead by him.
+The Chaplain took us to a place that was off limits to everyone except groups that were lead by a religious leader.
 This place goes by a few names in English; Spring of the Lion, Al Asad Oasis, Abraham’s Oasis and Abraham’s Well.
 Yes, that Abraham.
-Hence the reason for the “Accompanied by the Chaplain” only access.
+Hence the reason for the “Accompanied by the Chaplain Only” access.
 Believe it or not, water is not nonexistent in the desert.
 Where there is water, there is some form of life.
 In this water, that form of life was thousands of Mollies, a type of fish that is common in the aquarium hobby.
 This water was very shallow, baking in the sun all day long, and yet all of this life was thriving.
 Nature knows how to balance itself when it is left to do what it does best.
 When people don’t let nature do it’s thing, by interfering or using chemically manufactured inputs, nature is destroyed.
 The pictures below are only 5 years apart.

 I do not know what was done beyond cutting down the vegetation.
 In all of that dry heat, the vegetation will not decompose fast enough.
 It will lay there as a “Mulch” and prevent the vegetation from regrowing.
 Eventually it will become dry and be blown away by the desert winds, but by this time the damage will have already been done.
-With no living roots, all of the soil dwelling microbial life will go dormant, than most likely die off.
+With no living roots, all of the soil dwelling microbial life will go dormant, then most likely die off.
 With no vegetation to attract insects and shade the water, the Mollies will not be far behind.
 Now it is just a wet hole in the middle of the desert.
 This Oasis has existed since the time of Abraham.
 Look what we did to it in less than a decade, trying to “help”.

 This does not have to be a permanent problem.
 By gathering, multiplying and reintroducing even just microbial life, aerobic bacteria and fungi, to the surrounding area this Oasis can be brought back to life.
 This is the same thing that Mother Nature will eventually accomplish.
 Although it may take years, or even decades for her to do it alone.